oimodeler/oimodeler/docs/source/models.rst

    :delim: |
    :widths: auto

-To print the comprehensive list of image-based compnents you can type:
+To print the comprehensive list of image-based components you can type:

 .. code-block:: ipython3

     print(oim.listComponents(componentType="image"))

-Describing an object by its intensity distribution instead of its Fourier transform can be useful in three cases:
+Although this approach requires more computational time, describing an object by its intensity distribution rather than by its Fourier transform can be useful in three cases:

-1. the component cannot be described using an analytical formula in the Fourier space but can be described by an analytical formula in the image plan
+1. The component cannot be described by an analytical formula in Fourier space but can be described by an analytical formula in image space.

-2. the component cannot be described by a simple analytical formula even in the image space but an image can easily be computed, for instance with a iterative code
+2. The component cannot be described by a simple analytical formula, even in image space, but its intensity distribution can be readily computed, for instance using an iterative method.

-3. the user want to use external code such as images from a radiative transfert model
+3. The user wants to use external data or models, such as images produced by a radiative transfer model.

 Here are three examples of these three kind of image components implemented in **oimodeler**.